Click Fraud Protection Cort Carlson - Tycko & Zavareei LLP

 Cort Carlson | Public Interest Fellow | Tycko & Zavareei LLP

 Mr. Carlson received his B.A.
 Summa Cum Laude in Anthropology and English with a minor in Political Science from The George Washington University in 2019.
-Mr. Carlson traces his passion for public interest advocacy to early experiences working on issues that uniquely affect vulnerable communities, including poverty, incarceration, environmental harm, and personal data protection.
 Prior to law school, Mr. Carlson served as an academic tutor to persons pursuing higher education while incarcerated at Prince George’s County Correctional Center in Maryland.
-Mr. Carlson also conducted research on people’s perceptions and management of privacy on their cellular devices in collaboration with the GW Anthropology Department and the Smithsonian Institution.
+Mr. Carlson was also a research assistant for the GW Anthropology Department and the Smithsonian Institution.

 Contact Us